dotnet/machinelearning-samples/samples/csharp/end-to-end-apps/ObjectDetection-Onnx/README.md

 1. Application returning 5xx code

-    One reason why you may get a 5xx code after deploying the application is the platform.
+    1. One reason why you may get a 5xx code after deploying the application is the platform.
 The web application only runs on 64-bit architectures.
 In Azure, change the **Platform** setting in the your respective App Service located in the **Settings > Configuration > General Settings** menu.

+    1. Another reason for a 5xx code after deploying the application is the target framework for the web application is .NET Core 3.0, which is currently in preview.
+You can either revert the application and the referenced project to .NET Core 2.x or add an extension to your App Service.

+        - To add .NET Core 3.0 support in the Azure Portal, select the **Add** button in the **Development Tools > Extensions** section of your respective App Service.
+        - Then, select **Choose Extension** and select **ASP.NET Core 3.0 (x64) Runtime** from the list of extensions and accept the Legal Terms to proceed with adding the extension to your App Service.

 1. Relative paths